author-img

 John is the editorial director for CarInsurance.com, Insurance.com and Insure.com.
 Before joining QuinStreet, John was a deputy editor at The Wall Street Journal and had been an editor and reporter at a number of other media outlets where he covered insurance, personal finance, and technology.

-Question: What is the law for a prayer for judgment?
-Does this apply only to traffic citations or citations in general?
+What is the law for a prayer for judgement?

-The conditions typically include that if, within a specific time period, the accused repeats the crime or a similar one, they will face both charges.
-However, if the accused stays clean for the time period the record is expunged, the accused will face no trial or punishment for the alleged offense.
-In North Carolina, the probationary time period is typically three years.
+The conditions typically include that if, within a specific period, the accused repeats the crime or a similar one, they will face both charges.
+However, if the accused stays clean for the required period, the record is expunged and the accused will face no trial or punishment for the alleged offense.
+In North Carolina, the probationary period is typically three years.

-A prayer for judgment isn’t an option for a DWI charge or speeding tickets for driving more than 15 mph over the speed limit.
-And remember: A successful petition is not a guarantee and is at the judge’s mercy.
+A prayer for judgement isn’t an option for a DWI charge or speeding tickets for driving more than 25 mph over the speed limit.
+And remember: A successful petition is at the judge’s discretion.

 Resources & Methodology